flightstats/hub/docs/pages/mydoc/hub_channels_creating.md

 * `replicationSource` is the optional fully qualified path to channel in a another hub.
 The data from the other channel will be duplicated into this channel.
 Please see [replication](hub_channels_replication.html) for more details.

 * `storage` is the optional specification of how to store long term data.
-The default is `SINGLE`.
+The default is `BATCH`.
 High volume channels can see significant reductions in S3 costs by using `BATCH`.
+`SINGLE` is primarily for mutableTime/historical channels and will be deprecated in the near future.
-`BOTH` is a way to transition between the two states, and perform comparisons.
+`BOTH` is a way to transition between the two states, and perform comparisons, it should not be used except for this and adds significant cost to your storage strategy, it will also be deprecated in the near future.
 More information in [storage](hub_other_channel_storage.html)

 * `protect` is the optional setting to prevent changes which might cause some data loss.
 Please see [protected channels](hub_channels_protect.html) for more details.